 The design was inspired by a Maquis fighter Martin had previously designed for Deep Space Nine and it bears resemblance to a small Cardassian vessel, later known as the Hideki class, that Rick Sternbach designed for the Season 2 episode “Profit and Loss.”

-Zimmerman’s request for something unique was certainly met: The Defiant was the first Starfleet vessel without external warp nacelles.
+Zimmerman’s request for something unique was certainly met: Defiant was the first Starfleet ship without external warp nacelles.

 Martin didn’t quite recognize the impact it would have: